InterContinental London Park Lane (Ramadan Menu)Advertisement HALAL STATUS Halal options • Alcohol served

 Although the creamy sweetness of the coconut in the Mango Colada succeeded in tempering the dominant flavour of the pineapple, the mango was barely discernible.

-As for the Berry Jam Session, then in spite of its pretty presentation, what this required was stronger strawberries to help compliment the apparent strength of the fresh basil therein.
+As for the Berry Jam Session, then in spite of its pretty presentation, what this required was stronger strawberries to help complement the apparent strength of the fresh basil therein.
 What’s more, it didn’t take long for the disproportionate ratio of ice to take its toll in watering things down beyond the point of no return.

 A fragrantly buttery and lightly aromatic broth, with tender pieces of pulled chicken, and plenty of diced cucumber and tomatoes to make this a fitting appetiser to any iftar meal.